supreetshm947/AISnake/README.md

 model_train(state, action, new_state, reward, next_state, game_over)
 ```

-Using Bellman Equation for calculating Q-Valie (Quality of Action)
+Using Bellman Equation for calculating Q-Value (Quality of Action)
 ```
 Q_new = Reward + γ*max(model.predict(new_state)) # γ is Discount Factor
 ```